ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 };
 ```

 The table element should be aligned to the `right` side by default.
-Its side should `500x250px`.
+Its size should be `500x250px`.
 Border style should be `dashed`, `3px` of its width, and color specified as `“Light green”`.
-The same touches new tables if they will be inserted into the editor
+The same will be applied for new tables if they will be inserted into the editor

 {@snippet features/table-default-properties}